 In 2005, the Mids placed fifth at the NCAA Championship, posted an 11-0 dual-meet record and defeated Alaska-Fairbanks and Army in highly-anticipated dual meets.

 In 2004, Navy rifle posted another impressive season, finishing third at the NCAA Championship as five Mids took home All-America honors.
 Kelley's Mids posted a second-place finish in air rifle.

-In his previous five years, Kelley led the Mids to a sixth-place finish at the NCAA Championships in 2002 and a sixth-place finish in the NCAA Air Rifle Championship in 2003.
+During his previous four years, Kelley led the Mids to a sixth-place finish at the NCAA Championships in 2002 and a sixth-place finish in the NCAA Air Rifle Championship in 2003.

-In his first year on The Yard, Kelley coached Navy to an undefeated season and a fifth-place finish at the NCAA Championships.
+In his first year on The Yard (1999-2000), Kelley coached Navy to an undefeated season and a fifth-place finish at the NCAA Championships.

 Prior to joining the Naval Academy family, Kelley served as the rifle coach at Cresap Rifle Club in Frederick, Md.
 While there, he trained countless highly successful shooters at local, regional and national matches.
 He also coached the fifth-ranked finalist at the National Junior Olympic Shooting Championship.

 In 1992-95, Kelley coached the Maryland resident qualifier in the Junior Olympic Shooting Championship, and in 1995 he co-coached the National Intermediate Junior Champion Rifle Team.